MicrosoftDocs/cross-device/project-rome-docs/iOS/api-reference/relay/commanding/MCDAppServiceConnection.md

 ### removeRequestReceivedListener
 `- (void)removeRequestReceivedListener:(NSUInteger)eventRegistrationToken;`

-Removes a request received event listener.
+Removes a previously assigned "request received" event listener from this **MCDAppServiceConnection**.

 #### Parameters
 * `eventRegistrationToken` The ID token for the event listener to remove.